napari/napari-scipy2025-workshop/napari-workshops/plugins.md

 1. [napari-animation](https://napari.org/napari-animation/): a plugin that lets you make (and export) animations in napari by simply setting key frames.
-1. [napari-threedee](https://napari-threedee.github.io): a plugin to make interacting and annotating in 3D easier.
 1. [napari-ome-zarr](https://www.napari-hub.org/plugins/napari-ome-zarr): a reader plugin for for `zarr` backed OME-NGFF images (local or remote).
 1. [napari-tiff](https://www.napari-hub.org/plugins/napari-tiff): a reader plugin that can open `tiff` files and variants like `svs` or `ndpi` and load them as multi-scale data.
 1. [napari-matplotlib](https://napari-matplotlib.github.io): a plugin providing widgets with `matplotlib` based plots, such as histogram, scatter plot, line plot, etc.